ioccc-src/winner/next/guidelines.md

 <p class="leftbar">
-If you do have to disable warnings due to `-Weverything` automatically being included, you might wish to state this fact. :-)
+If you do have to disable warnings due to `-Weverything` automatically being included, you might wish to state this fact in your `remarks.md` file.
 And even without `-Weverything` there can be warnings, as noted above.
 </p>